FLOW: A Grant Program for The Port

 Grant Awarded: $18,000

 Playback Theatre is a form of community improvisation where audience members share true stories and a team of trained actors and musicians enact the stories on the spot, highlighting the ‘essences’ of the narrative.
 We Flow Together: The Port Playback Company is a program to establish a permanent Playback Theater company with the Port community through training, workshops, and performances.
-In partnership with Art and Soul Studio (91 Hampshire St.), Playback Theater professionals will train community members in Playback Theater techniques and tools for sustaining the theater company.
+In partnership with Art and Soul Studio (91 Hampshire St.) and other Port organizations, Playback Theater professionals will train community members in Playback Theater techniques and tools for sustaining the theater company.
 Once established, The Port Playback Company will host public performances, workshops, and further trainings.

 Community Art Center, Inc.